femtotrader/OnlineTechnicalIndicators.jl/docs/src/usage_more.md

 IncTA.StochVal{Float64}(30.645161290322637, 46.83811577894477)
 ```

-## Feeding a technical analysis indicator with a compatible Tables.jl table such as TSFrame.
+## Feeding a technical analysis indicator with a compatible Tables.jl table such as TSFrame

 A technical analysis indicator can also accept a [Tables.jl](https://tables.juliadata.org/) compatible table (`TSFrame`) as input parameter.